salvador-lopez/booking-request-manager/README.md

 - application: Here we find the command handlers (use cases)

-- infrastructure/persistence: Here we'll find the repository implementations, in this case the persistence layer is implemented using mongodb

 - infrastructure/io: Here we place all the specific ways to expose our application layer (command handlers).
 Now as we're exposing the "stats and maximize command handlers" using a http rest server we can find the following controllers:
     - infrastructure/io/http/rest/controller/health_check
     - infrastructure/io/http/rest/controller/stats